I am Catherine Bell

 The next phase in my mission is to test my hypothesis, that Birth Cartography is the bridge to facilitating communication and informed decision making, with a PhD study.
 The anecdotal evidence suggests that Birth Cartography has the potential to improve birth for women, their partners and the care providers.
 A simple revolution which takes us from an informed consent model into an informed decision making one.
 Woman-led Maternity: where care providers work together to support women, assist as needed and honour and respect the immensity of matrescence.

 I have been summed up in three words: birth, death and playgrounds.
 In addition to being a birth doula, I completed Death Walker training with Zenith Virago, after seeing the parallels with birth care.
 I now sit on the board for Tender Funerals Canberra Region, where I see an alignment with birth cartography in the importance of the experience of dying and death is embraced and the options explained and supported.
-I am also an active maternity consumer advocate, on the board of Maternal Health Matters and Board Member and ACT President of Maternity Choices Australia.
+I am also an active maternity consumer advocate, with Maternity Choices Australia.